zizekjr/emanote-test/My Twisted Dark Poetry/Confidence Of A Pornstar.md

 made up of my life dreams, Imma a bloody psyche, you can't imagine what my life is.

-Got the confidence of a pornstar, I could  moonwalk 24 like your turbulent tiny asses.
+moonwalking on your tiny ass, 4 in the morning, I like it.